stefan-klaes/simplest-analytics-wordpress-plugin/README.md

 # WordPress Plugin: Simplest Analytics

-Simple webanalytics stored in the own database without setting cookies.

-- this is a mirrow of the code in the official [WordPress repository](https://de.wordpress.org/plugins/simplest-analytics)
+Simplest Analytics is a WordPress plugin that adds website tracking functionality to WordPress.
+YOu can download the plugin via the WordPress Backend or the official [WordPress repository](https://de.wordpress.org/plugins/simplest-analytics).
-- trunk: contains the latest version

 - assets: contains the logos and screenshots
 - tags: contains all versions 1.0.0+
+- trunk: contains the latest version

 ## Description